allnulled/function-wrapper/README.md

 before it, and one after it.
 This way, the developer can wrap a function with functions, easily.

+As the main goal of this module was to wrap the `console.log` function in order to register the messages passed to it, this module also comes bundled with a simple utility to register the logs made by `console.log` in a comfortable way.

+To start saving the messages (into `ConsoleManager.messages`), you can simply do `ConsoleManager.saveLog()`.
+To come back to the default behaviour you can simply do `ConsoleManager.recoverLog()`, and `console.log` will stop registering the messages that it receives.
+There are some more options too, like to stop logging by console the messages while saving them, to clear the messages, to log messages independently of the current `console.log` behaviour, or to know if the behaviour of `console.log` was the same as it was at the begining or if it has been altered.

 ## 1. Installation